adr/madr/docs/adr/0001-use-CC0-as-license.md

 ## Decision Outcome

-* Chosen Alternative: CC0
-* This license donates the content to "public domain" and does so as legally as possible.
+Chosen option: CC0, because this license donates the content to "public domain" and does so as legally as possible.